 - 1 large onion

-- ½ Cup of sliced green pepper
+- ½ cup green pepper sliced

-- 5 cloves of garlic minced
+- 5 cloves garlic minced

-- 1 Tablespoon parsley
+- 1 tablespoon parsley

 Instructions

 - Crack the four eggs over the potatoes and turn the heat down very low.
 Cover and cook the eggs just until the whites have set.
-Then, break the yolks and remove from the heat!
+Then, break the yolks and remove from the heat.

 Nutrition